cafeDeDevs/phlint_app/docs/contributing.md

 Lastly, before you click on the Green <em>Create pull request</em> button, make sure to click the <em>Gear Icon next to the Assignees</em> field, you'll see a drop down list of fellow Contributors presented to you.
-Most of the time, you'll want to Assign the Pull Request to the Project Lead, in this case, that'd be me, `tomit4`.
+Most of the time, you'll want to Assign the Pull Request to the Project Lead.
+In this case, that'd be me, `tomit4`.

+<em>Note that should you create a pull request priot to you believing that the work
+you are doing is resolved, please prepend your title with the acronym `WIP:` (aka Work In Progress).
+This let's the Project Maintainer know that you are still working on this issue, and have simply created a Pull Request so that others may keep track of your progress via git commits.</em>

 Here is a screenshot of what a filled out Pull Request Form might look like:

 <img src="./assets/contributing_002.png" />

-Should the you and/or the other contributors wish to comment on the Pull Request prior to the Pull Request being approved, you can see comments by visiting the Phlint App's [Github Repository](https://github.com/cafeDeDevs/phlint_app) and visit the Pull Request Tab towards the top.
+Should you and/or the other contributors wish to comment on the pull request prior to the pull request being approved, you can see comments by visiting the Phlint App's [Github Repository](https://github.com/cafeDeDevs/phlint_app) and visit the Pull Request Tab towards the top.

 Should any changes to your code be requested prior to the Pull Request being approved, you can simply continue to work on the code base on your local development branch, add, commit, and push the code as per usual.
-Once the requested changes have been made, there is no need to make another Pull Request, simply make another comment on the Pull Request letting the others on your team that the changes have been made.
+Once the requested changes have been made, there is no need to make another pull request, simply make another comment on the pull request's page, letting the others on your team know that the changes have been made.
 Should your changes be approved, you'll see that this Pull Request is approved, merged into the `main` branch, and resolved.

 ### Clean Up

-Once finished, you'll want to keep things tidy by deleting the branch <em>both locally and remotely</em>.
-To delete the branch remotely, invoke the following
+<em>Once your Pull Request is finalized and finished</em>, you'll want to keep things
+tidy by deleting the branch <em>both locally and remotely</em>.
+To delete the branch remotely, invoke the following command:
-command:

 ```sh
 git push -d origin <branch_name>